Fiesta San Antonio: History

 The festival began in 1891, when local women decorated carriages, baby buggies, and bicycles with live flowers and threw flowers at one another, thus inspiring the name "Battle of Flowers."
 Soon, other activities were added to the flower parade, including balls, parties and a carnival.
 The celebration's name changed over the years from Carnival to Spring Carnival to Fiesta San Jacinto and, in 1960, to Fiesta San Antonio.

 The Battle of Flowers Parade Association began crowning a Carnival Queen in 1895.
 In 1909, local businessman John Carrington established The Order of the Alamo with the purpose of crowning a queen, a princess and 24 duchesses — 12 from San Antonio and 12 from out of town.
 Coronations of local "royalty", a carnival and other activities became the forerunners of today's fiesta.

+On April 27, 1979, a mass shooting occurred at the Battle of Flowers parade.
+The attack killed two people and injured dozens of others, including six police officers.
+The shooting led to a siege lasting over an hour, which ended when the gunman committed suicide.
+On the 40th anniversary of the shooting, KSAT-TV described it as the worst mass shooting in San Antonio history.

 In 2016, Fiesta celebrated its 125th birthday with special events and ceremony.

 From 1989 to 2002 and in later years as an alternate, the San Antonio Spurs used a "fiesta logo" in tribute to the Fiesta.